 King’s Day in Netherlands

 King’s Day (or Koningsdag in Dutch) is one of two national holidays in Netherlands (the other being Liberation Day or Bevrijdingsdag).
-The whole country celebrates the monarch’s birthday.
+The entire country celebrates the monarch’s birthday.
 Read on to find out more about King’s Day in Netherlands…

 KING’S DAY vs. QUEEN’S DAY

-Queen’s Day/King’s Day is observed on the birthday of the current reigning Dutch monarch with one exception.
+Queen’s Day/King’s Day is observed on the birthday of the reigning Dutch monarch with one exception.
 When Queen Beatrix ascended to the throne in 1980, she requested the date used during her reign continue to be the birthday of her mother, Queen Juliana (30 April) since the timing was much more conducive to good weather than her own birthday (31 January).
 This was preferable as most of the celebrations involve outdoor activities.

 KING’S DAY ACTIVITIES